Europe Defense Market Size & Share Analysis - Growth Trends And Forecast (2025 - 2030)

 Vehicles retained a 48.85% share of the Europe defense market size in 2024, underpinned by tracked and wheeled armor orders.
 Demand for tactical trucks and infantry fighting vehicles persists, yet Unmanned Systems grow 7.24% CAGR, 1.73 points above the market average.
 EDF grants boost counter-UAS and autonomous logistics, with E-CUAS spearheading pan-European drone defense.

 C4ISR upgrades range from Spain’s new NASAMS to the Netherlands’ EUR 1 billion (USD 1.18 billion) Falcon IV radio contract.
 Soldier modernisation advances through integrated power packs and sensors rather than stand-alone kits.
-Space-enabled connectivity folds into vehicle and drone platforms, blending physical mobility with digital reach.
+Space-enabled connectivity seamlessly integrates with vehicle and drone platforms, blending physical mobility with digital reach.

 By Domain: Space Registers the Highest Growth

 Land systems occupied 45.16% of the Europe defense market in 2024, yet the Space domain posts a 7.75% CAGR through 2030.
 The EU Space Strategy funds resilient satellite constellations, and Kongsberg’s latest microsatellite underpins maritime surveillance.
-Air and naval domains converge through integrated air-and-missile-defense networks spreading to 21 member countries.
+Air and naval domains converge through integrated air-and-missile defense networks that span 21 member countries.

 Cyber and electromagnetic operations move from theory to practice, led by Indra’s NATO deployments.
 The seam between domains blurs further as future combat platforms bundle on-board compute, secure communications, and sensor fusion.